Elliptic curves with common torsion $x$-coordinates and hyperelliptic torsion packets: Introduction

 Note that except for the fact that all the torsion points with common $x$-coordinate have order dividing~$48$, the statement can be easily checked by a computation, which shows in particular that $\#I(\pi_1, \pi_2) \ge 34$.

 The structure of this paper is as follows.
 In Section~\ref{S:pairs}, we define a pair~$P(\pi_1, \pi_2)$ of numerical invariants of~$(\pi_1, \pi_2)$ and set up a correspondence between pairs~$(\pi_1, \pi_2)$ and~$(\pi'_1, \pi'_2)$ whose invariants are related in a certain way.
 This implies a relation between $\#I(\pi_1, \pi_2)$ and~$\#I(\pi'_1, \pi'_2)$.
 In Section~\ref{S:relg2}, we explain the connection between pairs~$(\pi_1, \pi_2)$ such that $\#\bigl(\pi_1(E_1[2]) \cap \pi_2(E_2[2])\bigr) = 3$ and bielliptic curves of genus~$2$.
-This connection, together with the correspondence from Section~\ref{S:pairs} then implies Theorems~\ref{Trel}, \ref{T22} and~\ref{T34}.
+This connection, together with the correspondence from Section~\ref{S:pairs} then implies Theorems~\ref{Trel} and \ref{T22}.
 In Section~\ref{S:tp}, we explain how the example~\cite{Stoll34} of a large hyperelliptic torsion packet was obtained.
 Finally, in Section~\ref{S:subfamily}, we give more details on the pairs~$(\pi_1, \pi_2)$ with $\pi_1(E_1[2]) \cap \pi_2(E_2[2]) = \emptyset$ that correspond to the curves in the family considered by Poonen in~\cite{Poonen}.
-We show in particular that the curves $E_1$ and~$E_2$ that appear in Theorem~\ref{T22} are isogenous, which is unnecessary for the proof, but gives a hint of why we are able to get many common torsion $x$-coordinates in this way.
+We give the proof of Theorem \ref{T34}, and also show that the curves $E_1$ and~$E_2$ that appear in Theorem~\ref{T34} are isogenous, which is unnecessary for the proof, but gives a hint of why we are able to get many common torsion $x$-coordinates in this way.

 All geometric objects in this paper will be over the complex numbers unless explicitly stated otherwise.